COOL RESTAURANTS FOR GROUPS IN BARCELONA

 But sometimes it’s not easy to choose the right restaurant for groups when you aren’t familiar with the local restaurant scene.
 And what if you are traveling with your extended family and need somewhere for a family dinner?
 Or if you are organizing a company trip, and need enough space for all your coworkers to eat together that is not the restaurant of the hotel?
 Today we get you covered: we’ve compiled with you a variety of Barcelona restaurants suitable for groups that won’t disappoint you.
 And hey, they don’t only take groups: you can also eat there if you aren’t a group, too!

-These are our recommended restaurants for groups in Barcelona:
+These are our recommended Barcelona restaurants for large groups:

 Orio is a basque tapas restaurant owned by Sagardi, a popular local restaurant company.
 They specialize in pintxos, the Basque tapas consisting on a slice of bread and a cold or warm topping, and their group menus are a great option for informal group meals, specially when budget is tight.
 Their menus are a combination of cold and warm pintxos plus a drink: the more pintxos you need, the more expensive the menu.
 They are happy to provide vegetarian pintxos and offer gluten-free options – just make sure one in your group is there to control that things are served to the right person.
 Despite being small, pintxos fill up more than you’d think: 5 pintxos make a quite decent meal – no need to go for 10 pintxos per person unless you think your group will be really hungry!
 Not in a group?
 Pintxos are a fun experience for anyone: just stand by the counter, get a dish and pick up as many pintxos as you want from the platters, and don’t throw away the toothpicks – the waiter will know how much to charge you by counting them!
 Sagardi has a few more pintxo Bars in town (Orio Born, Sagardi, Euskal Etxea, Golfo de Bizkaia…), plus other good options for groups with a larger budget (we love the views from 1881 in the Museu d’Història de Catalunya).